 • 4.7 out of 5 • 185 ratings

-Where are organisations going wrong on the people dimension right now?
+Where are organisations going wrong?

 One must always be careful to use the word ‘gaslighting,’ but unfortunately, there’s a lot of it around.
 For a long time, I’ve been fascinated by Amazon’s expensive TV adverts that paint a rose-tinted picture of what life is like for the company’s grassroots staff.
 In January, we saw the first-ever strike at a UK Amazon fulfilment centre, with Coventry workers telling the BBC that their toilet breaks are timed and – in even more damning testimony – that the centre’s robots “are treated better than us”.